dpersing/netlify-site/pages/home.md

   <figcaption>Illustration by <a href="https://covatar.com/collections/tsunaeshis-style">Tsunaeshi</a></figcaption>
 </figure>

-I’m an independent digital accessibility consultant.
+I’m an independent digital accessibility consultant and the author of _[The Accessibility Operations Guidebook](/book/)_.
 I focus on accessibility education and operations.
 I help organizations create programs built on:

 -  Sustainability
 - Relationships
 - Equity for disabled people

-I've written a book called _[The Accessibility Operations Guidebook](/book/)_.
-It will be available in fall of 2024.